viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 {{% alert title="Modules vs modular resources" color="tip" %}}
 Modules are binary executables that can be managed by RDK through [module configuration](#add-a-module-to-your-robot-configuration).

-A configured module can make one or more modular resources available for configuration as component and/or service instances.
+A configured module can make one or more modular resources available for configuration as a component and/or service instances.
 {{% /alert %}}

 ### Add a module to your robot configuration